yogeshojha/rengineDocumentation/docs/usage/scan_engine.md

     * assetfinder
     * oneforall

+#### Using Custom Tool

+!!! tip "TIP on using custom tools!"
+    reNgine supports custom tools.
+Instruction on installing custom tool can be [found here](/usage/external-tool.md).
+You can use the name of the tool that was entered earlier in `uses_tools`.

+    If your subdomain gathering tool was names as Turbo, you can uses as

+    `uses_tools: [subfinder, turbo]`

 You can have one or more combination of these tools to improve the results.

 !!! check "Supported"